Cathrine Graversen: IK Uppsala

 In 2022, it was announced that Graversen joined Elitettan club IK Uppsala.

+Shelbourne

+In August 2023, Graversen signed for League of Ireland Women's Premier Division club Shelbourne until the remainder of the 2023 season.

+Asya Spor

+In January 2024, after a short stint in Ireland, Graversen joined Turkish Women's Football Super League club Asya Spor.

 International career

 Born in Denmark, Graversen is eligible to represent either Denmark or the Philippines at international level.

 Philippines

 As early as 2017, Graversen was invited for a national team training camp in California.
 However, one month before the training camp, she caught a concussion which prevented her from joining the camp.
 Two years later, Graversen made her debut for the Philippines in a 11–0 friendly win against Macau.

 In 2019, Graversen was one of the 20 players that were called up for the 2019 Southeast Asian Games held in Manila.

+Graversen was included in the Philippine national futsal team which will compete in the 2024 ASEAN Women's Futsal Championship.